-The DT402 throttle can edit system functions like the fast clock and routes.
+The DT500 throttle can edit system functions like the fast clock and routes.
 Both of these features can be enabled or disabled by your command station.
-Digitrax command stations ship with fast clock enabled and routes disabled.

 9.3.1 Fast Clock Basics

 Many operators use a fast clock during operating sessions to simulate prototypical operations.
 Traditionally, this clock is on the wall and is set up to run at a faster than normal rate.
 LocoNet has its own networked fast clock for all Digitrax throttles connected to your system.